xinufelix/gcd-course-project/README.md

 The script `run_analysis.r` transforms the raw [UCI HAR Dataset](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) to create a [tidy](./activity.csv) summary data set.

+*Note* The script checks for the presence of the `UCI HAR Dataset` subdirectory in the working directory.
+If it is not found, the script will try and download a copy of the `UCI HAR Dataset.zip` and extract its contents.

 The `run_analysis.R` script does the following:

 1. Merges the raw `training` and `test` sets to create one data set.